Aristotle Onassis: Saudi Arabia

 During the oil boom of the 1950s Onassis was in final discussions with the King of Saudi Arabia for securing a tanker transport deal.
 Since the Arabian-American Oil Co. (currently, Saudi Arabian Oil Company, but still known as Aramco) had a monopoly on Saudi oil by a concession agreement, the US government was alarmed by the tanker deal.
 By 1954, a specific U.S. policy for Saudi Arabia, in addition to strengthening the US "special position," was to take "all appropriate measures to bring about the cancellation" of an agreement between the Saudi government and Onassis to transport Saudi oil on his tankers and "in any case, to make the agreement ineffective".
 [Doc.
 128] The arrangement would have ended monopoly control of Saudi Arabia's oil by American oil companies, but was forestalled by the US government.

 For this reason he became a target of the US government and in 1954, the FBI investigated Onassis for fraud against the U.S. government.
 He was charged with violating the citizenship provision of the shipping laws which require that all ships displaying the U.S. flag be owned by U.S. citizens.
 Onassis entered a guilty plea and paid $7 million.

+It is alleged that Robert Maheu, a former FBI agent, worked for then US Vice President Richard Nixon on an operation aimed at ruining Onassis.
+Maheu helped the U.S. government sabotage a deal that had given Onassis a monopoly to transport Saudi oil.
+As part of his mission, Maheu was reportedly even allowed, if necessary, to kill Onassis.
+After a meeting with Maheu about Onassis, Nixon reportedly whispered, “And just remember, if it turns out we have to kill the bastard don’t do it on American soil.”

 Whaling

 Between 1950 and 1956, Onassis had success whaling off the west coast of South America.
 His first expedition made a net profit of US$4.5 million.
 International agreements limited the number, size and dates between which whales could be taken.
 The Onassis factory ship and its attendant catcher ships paid little attention to these restrictions.
-The Norwegian Whaling Gazette made accusations based on sailors' testimonials, such as one given by Bruno Schalaghecke who worked on the factory ship Olympic Challenger: "Pieces of fresh meat from the 124 whales we killed yesterday still remains on the deck.
+The Norwegian Whaling Gazette made accusations based on sailors' testimonials, such as one given by Bruno Schalaghecke, who worked on the factory ship Olympic Challenger: "Pieces of fresh meat from the 124 whales we killed yesterday still remains on the deck.
 Among them all, just one could be considered adult.
 All animals that pass within the range of the harpoon are killed in cold blood."